Click here to listen to a reading of this blog:

-For me, completing simple tasks like having a shower, doing the food shopping, putting the laundry in the washing machine, was something that would knock me out, before I got my thyroid properly treated.
-I’d wake up after 14 hours of sleep some mornings, load the washing machine, sit down with a cup of tea and fall back sleep immediately for another 5 hours.
+For me, completing simple tasks like having a shower, doing the food shopping, putting the laundry in the washing machine, was something that would knock me out, before I got my thyroid condition properly treated.
+I’d wake up after fourteen hours of sleep some mornings, load the washing machine, sit down with a cup of tea and fall back sleep immediately for another five hours.

 On weekends, my Saturdays and Sundays were both reserved to try and and get as much sleep as possible.
 I’d binge-sleep on the weekend, hoping it’d ‘top me up’ for the working week, but it made no difference.

 With thyroid fatigue, you could get fourteen hours sleep or four hours sleep, and feel exactly the same.

 At my worst, I felt like a twenty-one-year-old in a ninety-one-year-old’s body!
 And that is no exaggeration.
 It’s especially frustrating for those of us who used to be so active.
 I loved keeping active and exercising a lot.
 But my hypothyroidism stopped me from walking anywhere and working out, which I used to do most days.
 I was lucky just to get to the toilet upstairs, unaided.
 My ability to keep up work, relationships and house work was diminished.

 So, you can imagine that sometimes, thyroid patients living with this have to cancel plans, and sometimes quite last minute, too.
 Through no fault of their own.
 All they do is sleep and think about sleep and plan sleep, so when they have plans to do something else, it’s usually the light at the end of the tunnel.